 - Manageability: Managing access control at scale is exponentially more efficient with an abstraction that enables simple, understandable changes to have large and sweeping impacts.
 This becomes highly complex when it’s done manually, and as that complexity grows, the time it takes to get data into your analysts’ hands and explain protections to compliance teams also rapidly increases.
 Typically, this means your analysts receive less data while the pressure from compliance teams to explain your security posture intensifies.

-Achieving ImmUnity for the Modern Access Control Stack
+Achieving ImmUnity for the Modern Data Security Stack

 Solving for Granularity